-We've headed back in time this week in three ways, one is back to last year sharing a wonderful in house project, which was inspired by the humble pocket.
-The second way we've time travelled is tracing back in time, discovering the very interesting history of such a simple but valued item as a pocket.
-Thirdly we've got some past memories to share in our members comments.
+We’ve headed back in time this week in three ways, one is back to last year sharing a wonderful in-house project, which was inspired by the humble pocket.
+The second way we’ve time travelled is tracing back in time, discovering the very interesting history of such a simple but valued item as a pocket.
+Thirdly we’ve got some memories to share in our member’s comments.

-It's a really lovely paradox that a days gone by subject has taken our members into the present moment in medatative stitching.
+It’s a lovely paradox that a day gone by subject has taken our members into the present moment in meditative stitching.

-I wasn't personally involved in this project so I've been genning up, reading as many articles I could find about pockets, it's quite a fascinating subject.
+I wasn’t personally involved in this project so I’ve been growing up, reading as many articles as I could find about pockets, it’s quite a fascinating subject.